 Health Concerns in Djibouti

 Djibouti has a relatively low risk of infectious diseases, but there are still some health concerns to be aware of.
 The country has a high risk of waterborne diseases, and travelers should take necessary precautions to stay healthy.
-(See Also: Is It Safe To Visit Taj Mahal Now? – Travel Update)
+(See Also: Countries in Africa that Are Safe to Visit?
+Hidden Gems Revealed)

 Waterborne Diseases